The Australian Government, service providers and independent agencies work together to manage immigration detention in Australia.

 Service providers

-Serco provides a range of services at Australia's immigration detention facilities including:
+Since March 2025 Secure Journeys entered into a contract to provide a range of services at Australia's immigration detention facilities including:

-- security
+security services

-- referrals to specialist health care
+referral pathways to specialist care

 Oversight and assurance